 Additionally, a boat driver must be aware of not only what he or she is doing but also what others on the water are doing.
-Most boating accidents occur when the driver fails to adequately perform one or both duties.
+Most boating accidents in Houston occur when the driver fails to adequately perform one or both duties.

 How Do Boat Accidents Happen?

 Many people don’t realize that Houston boat accidents occur fairly often.
 There are several potential causes of a boating accident.
 Many boat accidents occur for similar reasons that a car accident might happen.
 Some of the more common reasons include negligent operation, alcohol use, or inexperienced driving.